KakashiUchiha12/study-planner-v2/README.md

 ---

-This StudyPlanner application represents a comprehensive solution for academic management, built with modern web technologies and following industry best practices.
+This StudyHi application represents a comprehensive solution for academic management, built with modern web technologies and following industry best practices.
 It provides a robust foundation for educational technology applications while maintaining excellent user experience and developer productivity.